openpool/openpool-core-unity/CONTRIBUTING.md

 $ git push origin FEATUREBRANCH
 ```

+### PULL REQUEST

 Go to https://github.com/YOURNAME/openpool-core-unity and select your topic branch.
 Click the 'Pull Request' button, select "devel" as a base branch and fill out the form.
+Note that you need issue numbers in the comment.